gblazq/qosf-fall-2020-st/task3/README.md

 RX(-pi/2) 3
 ```

 Gate depth is, however, not the only overhead metric we can consider.
 There are other important limitations in quantum circuits, most of them depending on the specific chip the circuit will run in.
 For example, we could be interested in reducing the distance between qubits in controlled gates, because the target chip does not allow to control arbitrary qubits.
-In that case, we would need to have a map of the chip architecture to know which qubits can be control/controlled and either change the layout of the circuit (e.g. by swapping two circuit qubits) or apply swaps during the circuit.
+One way to measure that metric without resorting to specific chip architectures would be to weight every controlled operation by the distance between qubits.
+In any case, to optimize any suitable metric we would need to either change the layout of the circuit (e.g. by swapping two circuit qubits at the very beginning) or apply swaps during the circuit.
+Having a map of the chip architecture to know which qubits can be control/controlled would help to make a compilation for a specific chip.

-Also, we could consider some metric that relates the gate fidelity to the qubit we are manipulating, in order to reduce noise its effects; or a metric related to the gate depth by 'wire' if the device has different coherent times for different qubits.
+Also, we could consider some metric that relates the gate fidelity to the qubit we are manipulating, in order to reduce noise effects; or a metric related to the gate depth by 'wire' if the device has different coherent times for different qubits.
 In that case, it could be useful to have logical qubits with less gates in physical qubits with smaller coherence times.
 My guess is that this two metrics should specially important in NISQ devices.

 ### Conclusions

 I have implemented a very basic compiler using a DAG to represent quantum circuits.
 The compiler gets a Quil program as input and prints an equivalent Quil program, using only the specified subset of gates.

-As we have seen, the basic translations produce an overhead in different metrics that we can address with optimization techniques, of which the most obvious is gate depth.
+As we have seen, the basic translations produce an overhead in different metrics that we can address with optimization techniques.
+The most simple of this metrics is gate depth.
 I have proposed several simple techniques to reduce the gate depth, and I have implemented the simplest ones to show their effect.
 To this end, the choice of a DAG as the data structure has been quite useful.

 To continue with the task, it would be interesting to implement some of the other optimization techniques, like the approximation of single qubit rotations using Euler angles, which may supersede the optimizations I have implemented.
 Also, I would consider adding other overhead metrics like the ones proposed.